in , ,

 • Feeding: Fertilize Ardisia weekly during growing season, with mild liquid fertilizer.

-Ardisia Care
+Ardisia care

 • Dormant period occurs in early spring.
 Cut plant back to 2 inches (5 cm); withhold water.
 When new shoots appear, remove all but 3 or 4 of the strongest ones.
 Repot in new soil or pot-on.
 Resume watering; 1 month after repotting resume feeding.